Apzeta/sms-fork/README.md

 # sms-fork
-This a fork kinda idk credit goes to machine1337
+This a fork kinda idk but this mostly an archive with some color changes credit goes to machine1337